Credential Lifecycle

 typ

-It MUST be set to status-attestation+jwt.
+It MUST be set to status-assertion-request+jwt when JWT format is used.

 [RFC 7515], [RFC 7517], [OAuth Status Attestation draft 01]..